 Compared to Mount Meron, climbing up Mount Carmel was quite easy, but a bit long.
 It took us about two hours to reach the first flat area on the mountain, about 4 km from the start of the trail (2).
 At this point, we have already climbed about 300 meters.
 There were a lot of picnic tables there and there was also a restroom building, but it was closed due to coronavirus.
 We sat down next to one of the picnic tables, sliced some apples for refreshment and then continued on our way.

 The trail continues up through the picnic area and then up through the forest.
 After a few hundred meters, it turns to a wide dirt path, that also zigzags up the mountain.
-There are trees from both sides of the path, but there was no shade.
+There are trees on both sides of the path, but there was no shade.
 Lucky for us that it was still morning.
 About 1.2 km from the picnic area, we reached an impressive memorial site, called David Eisen Viewpoint (3).
 This monument was built in memory of David Eisen and seven more soldiers, who died in battle on the banks of the Suez Canal during the War of Attrition, which took place between 1967 to 1970.
 This is the only place in Israel that focuses on the Suez Canal front in the War of Attrition.
 Next to the memorial is an impressive aluminum relief that shows the “map” of the war.

 About 420 meters from the monument, we reached the back entrance to the Druze town of Isfiya (4).
 It is situated almost on the highest part of Mount Carmel, at an approximate height of 470 meters.
 The Druze first settled here about 400 years ago, when the Druze prince of Mount Lebanon decided to rebel against the Ottoman Empire and establish a principality in the Lower Galilee.
 He established 17 villages on Mount Carmel, which were meant to fortify the southern border of his principality.
 The only ones that remained are Isfiya and Daliyat al-Karmel.
 The Druze people of Isfiya were the first ones to volunteer in favor of the Israelis during the Independence War of 1948.